Consortium

-The interdisciplinary cross-continental project team from Norway, Turkey, Japan, Sweden, France, and USA consists of researchers with complementary competences from social sciences, product design, LCA analysis, and engineering.
+The interdisciplinary cross-continental project team from Norway, Turkey, Japan, Sweden, France, and USA consists of researchers with complementary competences from social sciences, product design, and engineering.
 The team of researchers has extensive experience working with sustainable consumption from different perspectives.
 The consortium has a unique and strong cross-national and cross-continental representation of NGOs, municipalities and industry partners.
 Click the buttons of the organizations below to view the involved researchers per unit and country.

 Consumption Research Norway SIFO, OsloMet (coordinator)

 Project manager Dr Arne Dulsrud. is a research professor at SIFO.
 He has coordinated several national and international research project over the last 20 years.
 PLATEFORMS, a preceding ERA-project to the DISCo project which finished in 2020, produced in-depth knowledge on how food practices are affected by socio-technical innovations such as digital platforms in food provisioning and to what degree they represent new opportunities to promote sustainable food practices.
 He has broad managerial skills as the previous institute director of SIFO (2008-20014) and Head of Research (2015-2022), expert and evaluator in national and international panels.
-He has many years of experience as a researcher in food markets and food security and is currently coordinating SEGURA, a project on food security and conflict in Colombia funded by the Research Council of Norway.
+He has many years of experience as a researcher in food markets and food security and was until recently coordinating SEGURA, a project on food security and conflict in Colombia funded by the Research Council of Norway.

 Dr. Torvald Tangeland is the head of research for the Youth Research Section at NOVA, OsloMet.
 Prior to working at NOVA he held the position of head of research for the Technology and Sustainability group at SIFO.
 Torvald has a master’s degree in marketing management from BI School of Business and a doctorate in nature-based tourism from NMBU.
 In his PhD, he focused on choice and purchase decisions among consumers.
 In recent years, a central focus of his work has been on the role consumers can play in the green shift of society and how new technology and social innovations can contribute to reducing the negative climate and environmental impacts of consumption.